 Public Presentation of Research

-LASURI research assistants are required to present their work at the UIC Student Research Forum.
-You must register yourself to present your work at the Student Research Forum.
-Deadlines are typically in late March for the mid-April Forum.
-The available spaces fill quickly, so early registration is strongly recommended – keep an eye on the Forum’s web site for announcements regarding the coming year’s event.
+LASURI research assistants are required to present their work at the UIC Impact and Research Day.
+You must register yourself to present your work at the IRD.
+The event typically takes place in early to mid- April, with registration deadlines in March.
+The available spaces fill quickly, so early registration is strongly recommended – keep an eye on their site for announcements regarding the coming year’s event.

-The Office of Undergraduate Research, Office of the Vice Provost for Undergraduate Affairs and the Honors College typically offer a series of workshops in March to help you prepare for the Research Forum.
-These are open to all UIC students and cover topics such as how to prepare an abstract and how to prepare and present a poster.
-Information on these workshops would also appear on the Forum’s website.
+In the past, the Office of Undergraduate Research, Office of the Vice Provost for Undergraduate Affairs and the Honors College have offered a series of workshops to help students prepare for a research forum.
+Information on these workshops would also appear on the IRD’s website.

-If you wish to present somewhere other than the UIC Student Research Forum (such as national undergraduate research conferences, professional conferences, department colloquia, etc.), your faculty mentor must approve the venue and notify the LAS Associate Dean for Student Academic Affairs.
+If you wish to present somewhere other than the UIC Impact and Research Day (such as national undergraduate research conferences, professional conferences, department colloquia, etc.), your faculty mentor must approve the venue and notify the LAS Associate Dean for Student Academic Affairs.

 Acknowledging the Funding Source.
 In the public presentation of your research, please acknowledge the funding source in your public presentations.
 You might include something like: “This research was supported by the UIC College of Liberal Arts and Sciences Undergraduate Research Initiative (LASURI),” or “This research was supported in part by the Howard L. Kaufman Undergraduate Student Research Award.”
 If you’re unsure which fund provided your LASURI support, just check your original award notification.